 • Students are knowledgeable about what is happening, but don’t necessarily see politics and outcomes reflecting their knowledge, positionality, perspectives, or backgrounds.
 Ask them what they would like to see from elected leaders and from our government and for their ideas of how we might get there.

-Pose questions that allow students to express how they feel or what they are grappling with.
+Pose questions that allow you to express how you feel or what you are grappling with

 • What did the election mean to you?